molysgaard/molysgaard.github.io/content/pages/trajectory-optimization-toolbox.md

 one-sided constraints eg. by letting $\mathbf{c}_{\text{l}_i} = -\infty, \mathbf{c}_{\text{h}_i} = k$ and so forth.

 ## NLP-compiler:
+Written in pure Rust.
-The NLP-compiler takes as input a symbolic representation of the NLP-problem output by TRAJ-compiler.
+The NLP-compiler takes as input a symbolic representation of the NLP-problem output by Transcription-compiler.
 It then analyses, simplifies, and generates optimized Rust code for evaluating the problems objective function, gradient, Hessian, Lagrangian etc.
 This generated code is compiled and linked together with the IP-solver to generate a specialized NLP-solver that is efficient for solving the specific problem.

 ## IP-solver:
+Written in pure Rust.
 This is an interior point NLP-solver inspired by [IPOPT](https://doi.org/10.1007/s10107-004-0559-y) and similar works in the literature.
-The solver is implemented in pure Rust, and uses my LINDEF-solver solver to do most of the heavy lifting.
+For the interior point method, most of the computational time is spendt solving sparse indefinite linear systems.
+For this, my LINDEF-solver is used.

 ## LINDEF-solver:
+Written in pure Rust.
 This is a sparse, multifrontal, indefinite, direct, linear systems solver.
 It uses 1x1 and 2x2 numerical pivoting, and supports matrix ordering methods to reduce factorization fill-in.
 It is able to compute the inertia of the factorized matrix, which is crucial for interior point algorithms.